Tams123/-Coursera_Capstone/README.md

 # Coursera_Capstone
-This consist of Coursera applied data science assignment 1
+This consist of Coursera applied data science assignments